xavierbox/Deep-Learning-Uncertainty/docs/README.md

-# Deep Learning for Uncertainty in Stress Modelling: Summary
+# Deep Learning for Uncertainty in Stress Modelling: (In progress)

 ## The project
 This project proposes a methodology to estimate stress in the subsurface by a hybrid method